AshyPC/AshyPC.github.io/Service_Weekly/Announcements.md

 ### Mission & Other Newsletters

 1. Fellow Workers - news from Presbyterian churches around the State

+And now I will hand over to MarJo for the first of today's readings from Scripture